sverweij/atom-mscgen-preview/README.md

 # MscGen Preview

-Write and preview sequence charts with MscGen and its brethren.
-Shortcut: `ctrl-shift-G`.
+Write and preview sequence charts with MscGen and its brethren with `ctrl-shift-G`.

 Enabled for `.mscgen`, `.msc`, `.mscin`, `.xu`, and `.msgenny` extensions.